 (b) it is proposed to establish a caravan park or a camping ground,

-is not to be subdivided or re-subdivided under this Act where that subdivision or re-subdivision would result in there being a caravan park on more than one lot, a camping ground on more than one lot or a caravan park and camping ground on more than one lot.
+is not to be subdivided by a strata titles scheme if that subdivision would result in there being a caravan park on more than 1 lot, a camping ground on more than 1 lot or a caravan park and camping ground on more than 1 lot.

-(2) Despite subsection (1), land referred to in subsection (1)(a) may be re-subdivided where that re-subdivision would not result in the land being re-subdivided into more lots used or proposed to be used as, or as part of, a caravan park or camping ground.
+(2) Despite subsection (1), land referred to in subsection (1)(a) may be subdivided by registration of a strata titles scheme if that subdivision would not result in the land being subdivided into more lots used or proposed to be used as, or as part of, a caravan park or camping ground.

-(3) In this section caravan park and camping ground have the same meaning as they have for the purposes of the Caravan Parks and Camping Grounds Act 1995.
+(3) In this section caravan park and camping ground have the same meanings as they have in the Caravan Parks and Camping Grounds Act 1995 section 5.

-[Section 122A inserted as section 123A: No. 34 of 1995 s.
+[Section 212 inserted as section 123A: No. 34 of 1995 s.
 33 and redesignated as 122A: No. 10 of 1998 s.
-66.]
+66; amended, renumbered as section 212 and relocated: No. 30 of 2018 s.
+72 and 84.]

-123. Dividing fences
+213. Dividing fences

-(1) The ownership of land in a scheme is to be determined in accordance with this section for the purposes of the Dividing Fences Act 1961.
+(1) The ownership of land in a strata titles scheme is to be determined in accordance with this section for the purposes of the Dividing Fences Act 1961.

-(2) Subject to subsection (3), the strata company for a scheme shall be regarded as the owner of the parcel that is the subject of that scheme, other than such part (if any) of the parcel as is the subject of a lease accepted or acquired by the strata company under section 18.
+(2) Subject to subsection (3), the strata company for a strata titles scheme is taken to be the owner of the parcel that is the subject of that scheme.

-(3) In a single tier strata scheme or a survey-strata scheme the owner of land in the scheme that adjoins land outside the scheme shall be regarded to be —
+(3) In a survey-strata scheme, the owner of land in the scheme that adjoins land outside the scheme is taken to be —

-(a) in the case of a lot, the proprietor of the lot; and
+(a) in the case of a lot, the owner of the lot; and

 (b) in the case of common property, the strata company.

-(4) If a by-law of a strata company for —

-(a) a single tier strata scheme; or
+(4) However, if a notice given under repealed section 123A (as in force immediately before its repeal) is recorded on the scheme plan, subsection (2) continues to apply to the scheme and subsection (3) does not apply to the scheme.

-(b) a survey-strata scheme,

-determines who is to be regarded as the owner of land in the scheme for the purposes of the Dividing Fences Act 1961, that by-law has effect despite any provision of that Act or of this section.
+(5) If scheme by-laws for a survey-strata scheme, determine who is to be regarded as the owner of land in the scheme for the purposes of the Dividing Fences Act 1961, those by-laws have effect despite that Act or this section.